What Are Fun Ways to Teach Reading? | 11 Creative Ideas

 kid coloring and enjoying fun ways to teach reading

-This exercise is great for children who may already have some words in their vocabulary vault but are still exploring how to read independently and need to familiarize themselves with a few more terms.
+This exercise is great for children who may already have some words in their vocabulary vault but are still exploring how to read independently and need to familiarize themselves with a few more words.

 If your child chooses to try this exercise, ask them to grab a poster board and several different colored markers.
 For our example, we’ll use all the colors of the rainbow!

 Ask your child what they really, really love but aren’t sure how to spell yet.
 For example, your child might really love certain species of dinosaurs, so you could pick the word “stegosaurus.”
-Or maybe they really love playing in the mud after a day of rain, so they could pick “puddles.”

-Whatever they choose, aim for a word that is just a little bit outside of their current reading vocabulary but is something they want to know!
+Whatever they choose, aim for a word that is just a little bit outside of their current reading vocabulary, but is something they want to know!

 Once you’ve singled out a word to focus on together, you can help them spell out the word in huge, bubble letters, colored like the rainbow.
 They can then color in the bubble letters with their coordinating rainbow colors — or get creative with multi-colored designs!